 Esoteric Brahmanic tradition relates that these caves were once linked to underground tunnels with secret entrances, though no such entrances have been found, and these tunnels were supposedly built by the Nephilim, or “men of the golden age, writes D.H.
 Childress in his book “Lost Cities of China, Central Asia and India“. ‘

 And he continues: “... the Ajanta caves, famous for their Buddhist frescoes, generally depicting the life of Buddha.
 There are twenty-nine caves altogether, carved into a rock cliff that is well hidden.
 It was here that hundreds of Buddhist monks lived and worked.
 A certain mystery hangs over these magnificent frescoes.
 They have a richness of color and glow with a depth that is highly sophisticated and unusual.

 The artists used some unknown type of special luminous paint that makes the paintings stand out and come alive.
 When the lights are turned off, gradually the figures on the wall appear to be three-dimensional as if they were made of marble.
 The secret of the fantastic effect obtained by the clever deployment of this luminous paint is no longer known…”

 Moreover, these priceless historical monuments are still very controversial regarding not only their origin but also their creators.
 Even the sacred symbolism, which should be an extremely strong link connecting them all, has been debased.

 India’s cave temples – originally carved by Hindus – could not maintain their true origin because they were more or less extensively restyled resculptured, plastered, and painted) at a later date by Buddhists.

-Still, the Ajanta’s paintings and their infinite charm represent an extraordinary art because they belong to a period which was ancient and to a land which was Eastern rather than Western.
+Still, the Ajanta’s paintings and their infinite charm represent an extraordinary art because they belong to a period that was ancient and to a land that was Eastern rather than Western.

 But the majority belongs to a phase, which is purely Indian, as they are found nowhere else.